Aimal Khan Mohmand: Battle of Karrapa Pass (1674)

 Shujaat Khan, known for suppressing the Satnami uprising, was dispatched by Aurangzeb to suppress Afghan resistance.
 In February 1674, Shujaat Khan set off from Peshawar towards Kabul via the Mohmand area.
 Aimal Khan Mohmand saw an opportunity to give Mughals a pitched battle.
 He aggressively pursued Shujaat Khan into the Gandab valley, encircling the Mughals from three sides.
 The sudden and fierce attack led to the death of thousands of Mughal soldiers, causing many to flee.
 Shujaat Khan sustained fatal wounds and died during the battle.
 Maharaja Jaswant Singh narrowly escaped with a few followers from the battlefield.

 Battle of Jagdalak (1675)

 In 1675, the Afghans handed Fidai Khan a significant defeat at Jagdalak while he was heading to Peshawar.

 Battle of Khapush (1675)

 In June 1675, the Mughal army faced a significant defeat in the battle of Khapush.
 Operating near Khapush in the Bajaur region, Mukarram Khan was lured into an ambush by a Pashtun lashkar led by Aimal Khan and Darya Khan.
 The Mughals suffered substantial casualties, resulting in the death of their commander, Shamsher Khan.
 Although severely wounded, Mukarram Khan managed to retreat to the Mughal base in Bajaur.

+Battle of Laghman (1690)

+Aimal Khan fought a ferocious and bloody battle with Aghar Khan in Laghman until Aghar Khan was killed by the Afghan forces in 1690.

+Damage done to the Mughals

+Eventually after the five battles of Ali Masjid, Doababa, Nowshera, Gandab and Khapas and the loss of life of nearly 100,000 people for the Mughals, Aurangzeb was unsuccessful in capitulating the Afghan movement.
+As Aurangzeb became tired of this prolonged war he left for Delhi in 1676.